mircealungu/se-course-best-practices/Intresting Reads.md

 Professionals are clean (or at least try to be).

 - **The Mythical Man-Month - Frederick P. Brooks Jr.**;
-Historical piece about project failure.
+Famous piece about project failure.

 - **Design Patterns: Elements of Reusable Object-Oriented Software - Erich Gamma**;
 Patterns can help you elegantly solve common engineering problems.